Chart Color Schemes

 Mona Vale has a typical household mix, with a lower-than-average median household size

 Family households constitute 74.1% of all households, including 34.0% couples with children, 30.5% couples without children, and 9.2% single parent families.
-Non-family households comprise the remaining 25.9%, with lone person households at 23.7% and group households making up 2.0%.
-The median household size is 2.6 people, smaller than the Greater Sydney average of 2.7.
+Non-family households account for the remaining 25.9%, with lone person households at 23.7% and group households making up 2.0%.
+The median household size is 2.6 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households